spazznolo/spazznolo.github.io/_posts/2022-04-08-post-regulation-0.md

 This series of posts will attempt to address the effects of this change in playing format, by answering questions like: Does a team's regular season success translate to overtime success?
 Is a given game's regulation play an indicator for its overtime play?
 Does a team's play in overtime <em>before a goal is scored</em> indicate who is more likely win?
 Can we predict who will get the next shot?
 Is the chaos created by the playing format change an equalizer of sorts?
 </p>
 <p>
-We'll finish this post by looking at how many overtime games a team can expect to play in a given year.
+We'll finish this post by looking at how many overtime games a team can expect to play in a given year using data from 2015-2019 (this overtime format was introduced in 2015 and 2020 was an incomplete year).
 </p>
 <h5>
 Pre-Overtime Standing Points Per Game vs % of Games going to Overtime